JayAreP/K2RF/readme.md

 ### Example usage:

 This module requires Powershell 4.x or above and was developed on PowerShell Core Preview 7.
-After importing, you can connect to the Kaminario K2 appliance using a conventional PowerSHell credntial object
+After importing, you can connect to the Silk Data Platform or Kaminario K2 appliance using a conventional PowerShell credential object
 ```powershell
 $creds = get-credential
 Connect-SDP -Server 10.10.47.15 -Credentials $cred